TrongKiennn/Final_Project/README.md

 - **Customer Loyalty Program:** Tracks customer purchase history and offers rewards for frequent patrons.

 Our system enhances the efficiency and customer experience in a coffee shop environment, providing a valuable tool for both staff and management.

+## Project Milestones

+This project is structured into three milestones.
+Currently, we are in **weeks 4–7**, working towards releasing the first software version as **Milestone 01**.

+### Milestone 01: Initial Release

+For Milestone 01, we have implemented several core features to ensure the system's functionality and usability, including:

+- **User Management**
+- **Event Scheduling**
+- **Create migration for database with docker and node**

+These features provide a foundation for the system, meeting essential operational needs and setting the stage for additional functionality in future milestones.